-This section is about Adult Oriented Sexual Predator situations, and I want to clarify that this is not limited to male and female situations.
+This section is about sexual predators of adults situations, and I want to clarify that this is not limited to male and female situations.
 Consent pertains to EVERYONE regardless of your gender identity or choice of sexual partner.

 For our purposes, “consent” will be defined as an agreement between participants to engage in sexual activity.
 The word “adult” will be defined as anyone who is old enough to consciously and independently consent to participating in a sexual situation.
 Some states do have different ages for consent, so it is vital that you know the age of consent for sexual contact for the state you are in.

 All of that being said, it is never too early to educate anyone about what consent is, what it means and how to establish personal boundaries for yourself.

 Consent should always be an enthusiastic, clear and voluntary act.
 It is important to NEVER assume that someone is consenting to your sexual advances.
 If someone is wishy washy or hesitant to your advances that does NOT imply consent.
 Just because someone does not directly say no, doesn’t respond or even responds with ‘maybe’ does NOT mean that they consent.